How to help those in the message

 So how do we help those that are still in the message?

 People in the message are fearful.
+This is true even if they don't seen afraid.
 Message ministers constantly preach fear to their congregations.
 They say, "Don't go on those websites!" or "Stay away from the internet!" or "Don't you go questioning the prophet or his message!"
+Some go on to say you will "catch an evil spirit" or you will be in danger of "blaspheming the Holy Ghost".
 Fear creates anxiety and can prevent people from interacting with a former message follower.

 So how do you deal with this fear?